 How to get cheap car insurance for teens and college students

 Like we mentioned above, car insurance for teenagers is usually more expensive, but it doesn’t have to be outrageous.
-You can find an affordable policy that works for your teenager and budget.
+You can find an affordable policy that works for your teenage driver and budget.

 The first thing we recommend is shopping around for the best price.
 While most insurance carriers use the same factors to determine a driver’s rate, they all weigh the factors differently, which is why you’ll find different prices depending on which carrier you use.

-As you’re shopping around, ask different carriers about the discounts teen drivers can take advantage of.
+As you’re shopping around, ask different carriers about the discounts for teen drivers.
 For example, Elephant offers a good student discount.
-High school or college students getting great grades see lower insurance premiums.
+High school or college students getting great grades see lower car insurance premiums.

 There’s also the “student away” discount that benefits teens in college.
 If you have a teenager attending school at least 100 miles away from home who isn’t actively driving a car at the moment, you don’t have to pay the same rates as if they were regularly driving.